catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 In FP Experiments/Behavior/PS/140.306,
 - one of the sessions (ex.
 09/06/19) has a bunch of garbage to the right of the 'A' variable

+In FP Experiments/Behavior/MEDPCRawFilesbyDate/2018-11-09,
+- All the sessions have the same start_date and start_time and no subject info --> need to make medpc reader support more generic filter conditions (ex. box number)

 ### Opto Behavior
 - Opto Behavior files are disorganized esp.
 DLS Excitatory with a mix of folders, medpc files, and csv files
 - File structure also contains important metadata for optogenetic interface ex.
 ChR2 vs EYFP